 As a second step, ATCO2 will implement automatic speech recognition and transcription algorithms.
 As with any other machine learning algorithm, people are needed to make sure that the machine gets it right.
 And that is the place, where we need You.

 There are two main tasks to be carried out:

 • annotate voice data to text so the ML algorithm has data to build its knowledge base and

 • check if the automatic transcription algorithm got it right.

 What’s in it for you?

 Well, the incentive package will be developed during the project, but probably it will include access to the data (there will be some limitations/prerequisites to other) and why not, maybe even free VHF receivers to become a feeder.
 And off course, You will get the joy of improving aviation safety, efficiency and security.

-Last Edit: 1 month 1 week ago by allan.tart.
+Last edit: 3 years 11 months ago by allan.tart.
 Reason: Improve wording